LudvigDillen/FACT_for_PCMC/README.md

 ### Code Structure
 I will say something about the code structure so things can be more easily found.
-We could device the code into 5 parts:
+We could devide the code into 5 parts:
 1. Dataset Handling
     - `registration` some tools for registering point clouds that create our datasets.
     - `utils/data_handling` loading of data